 In 1602 the Dutch established the East India Company (VOC, we write of it in the Dutch East Indies), leading a very lucrative trade with the Far East.
-Up to 1611 Amsterdam denied Spaniards, Portuguese and Venetians from there thus becoming the largest European importer of spices and other goods – very expensive those times.
-The big gain allowed for the construction of water infrastructure in Amsterdam, leading to the development of a rather vibrant city.
-Already in 1613 the town started works on the system of semicircular canals.
-In the picture: sailing boat “Amsterdam”, Sea Museum.
+Up to 1611 Amsterdam denied the Spaniards, Portuguese and Venetians from there thus becoming the largest European importer of spices and other goods – very expensive those times.
+The big profits allowed the construction of water infrastructures in Amsterdam, what resulted in the development of a rather vibrant city.
+Already in 1613 the town started the works on the system of semicircular canals.

-Traders were offered the opportunity to invest in the local economy and were encouraged to build prestigious residences along the channels.
-All houses built along the Amsterdam’s channels are similar in height and width.
-(Due to the high price of land that houses are not broad.)
-But wealthy merchants bought more than one plot and built very large residences, decorated by renowned artists like Rembrandt, Hals, Vermeer and Bola.
+Traders were offered the opportunity to invest in the local economy and they were encouraged to build prestigious residences along the channels.
+All houses built along the Amsterdam’s chanels are similar in height and width.
+(Due to the high price of land the houses are not broad).
+Wealthy merchants bought more than one plot and builded very large residences, decorated by renowned artists like Rembrandt, Hals, Vermeer, Bola, etc.

 These houses also served as warehouses – the ground floor was for offices, lofts were for trade articles.
 They were transported up with cranes, which protruding beams still adorn many peaks.
 The historic center has left little room for modern architecture.
 The exception is the NEMO museum building, designed by Renzo Piano.

 NEMO is the newest addition to past and present port areas, visible from many places in the city.
 Amsterdamers have their own name for it – “Titanic” – because it looks like a sinking ship.
 It was opened in 1997.
-From the top of NEMO it is possible to see an impressive panorama of the city and in the summer popular café and restaurant are opened there.
+From the top of NEMO it is possible to see an impressive panorama of the old city and an, in the summer popular, café and restaurant are opened there.

 Children and young people appreciate other attractions which are waiting inside the building.
-There are a variety of interactive gadgets and inventions of modern times.
+There is a variety of interactive gadgets and inventions of modern times.
 The permanent exhibition “Why does the world go round” allows them to experience the lack of gravity and learn the secrets of chain reactions.